 These are longer phrases with less searches per month and less competition.
 But don’t be put off by this.
 These long tails are gold and when put together can yield high traffic and better yet, highly engaged site visitors who already have a credit card in their hand while typing.

 Long tail simply means a long phrase.
-If your site is about Tsu (see above search graph), you wouldn’t go after Tsu.
-Or “Sign up to Tsu”.
+If your site is about a Tsu (see above search graph), you wouldn’t go after, “Tsu”, or “Sign up to Tsu”.

 Look at what is ranking: “How to earn money from Tsu”.